Using Sprockets without a Rails/Rack project

 Sprockets exposes a very powerful Rack interface to serve assets over HTTP.
 Integrating Sprockets in a Rack application, such as a Sinatra project, turns out to be a very straightforward task.

-But in my case, I wanted to use Sprockets preprocessing and bundling feature outside an HTTP application.
+But in my case, I wanted to use Sprockets preprocessing and bundling features outside an HTTP application.
 And it turned out Sprockets is very good at doing this as well.

 I have a custom shared template I created several months ago called docss.
 I use this for several projects such as Ruby Whois and RoboWhois.
 The template is composed of several CSS files.
-I have a Ruby rake script that merges these files and packages them into a single asset, then compress it and publish the result to Amazon CloudFront.
+I have a Ruby rake script that merges these files and packages them into a single asset, then compresses it and publishes the result to Amazon CloudFront.

 ├── Gemfile